abellucc/Software-for-GRL_BMRP22/README.md

 # Software-for-GRL_BMRP22
 Scripts for GRL paper Bellucci et al. 2022 (Intermittent behaviour in AMOC-AMV relationship)

-This script is a diagnostic tool used to perform the analyses presented in Bellucci et al.(2022; hereafter B22).
+B22_diag.py is the python code used to perform the analyses presented in Bellucci et al.(2022; hereafter B22).
 Specifically, the scripts implements a change point detection algorithm to identify changes in the statistical properties of an AMOC-AMV moving correlation data sequence.
 The algorithm is based on the Pruned Exact Linear Time (PELT) scheme (Killick et al., 2012) and requires the ruptures Python library, a package designed for the analysis